Bigger Than the Beatles: Critical reception

 Alanna Nash of Entertainment Weekly gave the song a C-minus rating, with her review calling it a "lighthearted tale of an amateur rocker and his shopgirl squeeze" and "just a lame device to evoke the names of beloved rock heroes."

 Music video

 The music video was directed by Deaton-Flanigen Productions and premiered in late 1995.
 It depicts the male half of the couple as a karaoke singer in a club, and the female half as a waitress at the same club.
 The female notices the male singing and eventually goes up and duets with him.
 Scenes also feature the pair lounging poolside.
 Diffie is shown in the background singing and playing guitar in both scenes.
 It was filmed in Miami, Florida.

 The video was actually shot in Nashville with Barclay Randall and Linda Sue Simmons, playing the parts of the lounge singer and his waitress love.
 They had a live bigger than The Beatles.

 The dead man from the Prop Me Up Beside the Jukebox (If I Die) music video makes a cameo, now lounging on a floating chair in the pool.

+Parodies

+On his 1996 album I Stoled This Record, parodist Cledus T. Judd parodied the song as "(She's Got a Butt) Bigger Than the Beatles".